DamoM73/digital-solutions-text-2025/content/07_python/09_requests.md

 Write a Python script that:

-* Sends a GET request to `https://httpbin.org/delay/5`
+- Sends a GET request to `https://httpbin.org/delay/5`
-* Sets a timeout of `2` seconds using the `timeout` argument
+- Sets a timeout of `2` seconds using the `timeout` argument
-* Catches the timeout exception and prints:
+- Catches the timeout exception and prints:

   > "Request timed out.
 Please try again later."
 :::

-Here are two targeted activities—one for **headers** and one for **query parameters**—to help students learn how to use them effectively in API requests.

----

-## 🧾 Header Activity

-🔍 **Learning Goal:** Learn how query parameters change the request URL and filter data server-side.

----

-Would you like these activities formatted as classroom worksheets or exported into Markdown for a student learning site?